alcinnz/Odysseus/README.md

 At the moment Oddysseus is simply some GTK/Granite chrome around WebKitGTK.
 For internal and error pages Oddysseus incorporates a simple internal templating language based on Django's.

+Autocompletion of URIs are implemented by dispatching the entry's change event through a number of different sources, for their results to be loaded into a Gtk.ListStore and displayed in a Gtk.EntryCompletion.
+Work is ongoing to change the look and behaviour of the completion popup to be more appropriate to this usecase.

 INSTALLING
 ----------